Dorfman connections and Courant algebroids: Linear splittings of

-\begin{example} In the situation of Example \ref{lie_algebroid_dual}, consider $U=\graphe(\rho:A\to TM)$ and $K=\graphe(-\rho^*:T^*M\to A^*)=U^\circ$.
-A straightforward computation shows that $\Delta_{(\rho(a), a)}(-\rho^*(\omega),\omega)=(-\rho^*({\nabla^{\rm bas}_a}^*\omega), {\nabla^{\rm bas}_a}^*\omega)\in\Gamma(K)$ for all $ a\in\Gamma(A)$ and $\omega\in\Omega^1(M)$.
+\begin{example} In the situation of Example~\ref{lie_algebroid_dual}, consider $U=\graphe(\rho\colon A\to TM)\subseteq TM\oplus A^*$ and $K=\graphe(-\rho^t\colon T^*M\to A^*)=U^\circ$.
+A straightforward computation shows that for all $ a\in\Gamma(A)$ and $\theta\in\Omega^1(M)$.
 Furthermore, we have

-for all $a,b\in\Gamma(A)$, which shows that $(U,\pr_{TM}, \lb\cdot\,,\cdot\rb_\Delta)$ is a Lie algebroid if and only if $A$ is a Lie algebroid.
+for all $a_1,a_2\in\Gamma(A)$, which shows that $(U,\pr_{TM}, \lb\cdot\,,\cdot\rb_\Delta)$ is a Lie algebroid if and only if $A$ is a Lie algebroid.
 We have:

-Finally, the right-hand side of \eqref{curvature_poisson} vanishes for $(\rho(a), a), (\rho(b), b), (\rho(c),c)\in\Gamma(U)$ and arbitrary $(\xi,\theta)$ if and only if $A$ is a Lie algebroid.
+Finally, the right-hand side of \eqref{curvature_poisson} vanishes for $(\rho(a), a), (\rho(b), b), (\rho(c),c)\in\Gamma(U)$ and arbitrary $(\alpha,\theta)\in\Gamma(A^*\oplus T^*M)$ if and only if $A$ is a Lie algebroid.

-Hence, we find that the sub-double vector bundle $D$ of $TA^*\oplus T^*A^*$ associated to $U, K$ and $\Delta$ is an almost Dirac structure on $A^*$ and a Dirac structure if and only if $A$ is a Lie algebroid.
-The vector bundle $D\to A^*$ is in fact the graph of the vector bundle morphism
+Hence, we find that the linear subbundle $D$ of $TA^*\oplus T^*A^*\to A^*$ associated to $U, K$ and $\Delta$ is an almost Dirac structure on $A^*$, and that is is a Dirac structure if and only if $A$ is a Lie algebroid.
+The vector bundle $D\to A^*$ is the graph of the vector bundle morphism